-Saying No on occasions when the best answer is No, does not make you a horrible person.
-I used to think that saying No would limit my career opportunities or be frowned upon by my colleagues.
-However, I have come to realize that it’s important to say Yes ONLY when you know it’s a Yes.
+Saying no on occasions when the best answer is no, does not make you a horrible person.
+I used to think that saying no would make me a bad person or limit my career opportunities.
+However, I have come to realize that it’s important to say yes ONLY when you know it’s a yes.
 Only accept things that can bring a learning value to yourself and potential advancement to your career.
-Knowing how to say No when the answer is No maintains your feeling of control and maintains your availability to contribute most effectively to your team in other ways.
+Knowing how to say no when the answer is no maintains your feeling of control and maintains your availability to contribute most effectively to your team in other ways.

 It’s the end of the workday and it’s time to relieve some of that stress that’s been building up over the entire day.
 In addition to healthy eating, working out gives you that full energy and allows you to the ability to tackle work issues with a clear mind.
-It also improves your sleeping habits.
-So pump up the music and get them sit ups right, ….. tuck your tummy tight and do your crunches like this…
+Daily meditation is another great alternative.
+Meditation not only calms the mind but it can also helps with stress, anxiety, and self-awareness with the physical body.
+There are some really great youtube videos that can help you begin your meditation journey as well.
+So play some soothing music and get those endorphins going…

-If you have other great tips to relieve stress at work, please comment in the inbox below.
+If you have other great tips to relieve stress at work, please leave a comment below.

 This article was originally posted on September 10, 2017.
 Made some updates to reflect current events and conditions.